Albuquerque Balloon Festival, New Mexico 6 Days

 Santa Fe is renowned for its original Pueblo-style architecture and as a creative arts town.

-It's a great town for food lovers.
-You'll find Native American fry bread-style sopaipillas, plenty of red and green chili peppers, posole, and slow-cooked beans. <Restaurants>
+Great for food lovers: fry bread-style sopaipillas, red and green chiles, posole, and slow-cooked beans. <Restaurants>

 Check out a Food Tour.